When building any technology product, one of the most common pieces of advice is “talk to your users.”

 The best product teams never stop this work of generative and evaluative testing for new features.
 Even as their initial research and testing turns into a real product, they know the importance of creating a customer discovery and product delivery engine that never stops learning and growing.

 It’s much more common for product teams to continually learn and discover from their existing users than it is for them to gather insights from completely unbiased non-users.
-But a balance between the two groups —known and unknown— is ideal; it’s only with that balance that you can truly achieve unbiased, continuous discovery.
-New users can give you a better understanding of your initial product experience, and “power users” can offer you insights that come from living with a product for weeks or months.
+But a balance between the two groups — existing and new — is ideal.
+New users can give you a better understanding of your initial product experience, and existing “power users” can offer you insights that come from living with a product for weeks or months.

 Great product teams develop long-standing relationships of trust with their most active users.
 You’ll often see the people on these teams setting up recurring feedback sessions to gain insight and listen to users’ concerns and ideas.
 The point of these interviews is to find out what’s delightful and what’s frustrating-what’s there and working well, and what’s still missing.